Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to experts, long washing under running water can also help a lot in washing off pesticide residues from fruits and vegetables but reducing it to zero is never possible.
 Washing can reduce pesticide residues on the surface but cannot remove pesticides absorbed by the roots into the very tissue of the fruit or vegetable.

 Research shows that washing lettuce, strawberries, and tomatoes under running water for 60 seconds is as effective as using commercial vegetable washes at significantly reducing pesticide residues.
-The best way to do this is to rinse under running water, as the force of the water will wash away the residue.
+The best way to do this is to rinse under running water, the force of the running water will wash away the residue.
 Peeling also helps remove pesticide residues.

-Associate Professor Dr. Nguyen Duy Thinh, former lecturer at the Institute of Biotechnology and Food, Hanoi University of Science and Technology, also advised that the only way to clean vegetables and fruits is to wash them.
+Associate Professor Dr. Nguyen Duy Thinh, former Lecturer at the Institute of Biotechnology and Food, Hanoi University of Science and Technology, also advised that the only way to clean vegetables and fruits is to wash them.
 First, remove any crushed vegetables.
-If there are still pesticides left in crushed vegetables, they will penetrate the crushed cells much faster than intact cells.
+If there are still pesticides in crushed vegetables, they will penetrate the crushed cells much faster than intact cells.

-Specifically, you need to cut off the crushed part, cut the base, cut the roots and then soak them in cold water for a certain period of time (about 5-10 minutes).
+Specifically, you need to cut off the crushed parts, cut the base, cut the roots and then soak them in cold water for a certain period of time (about 5-10 minutes).
 If there are any pesticides left, they will gradually dissolve.

 Then, change the water many times, the principle is to wash with a lot of water, wash for a long time, wash by hand, pay attention to the gaps between the leaf stalks... to separate dirt (not only sand but also pesticides if any).
 Finally, we should wash under running water.
 During the washing process, try to avoid crushing the vegetables further.